the-gigi/elmer/README.md

 - The Erlang cookie is identical on all hosts (verify with show_cookies task)
 - Python 2.6+ is installed in /usr/local/bin/python
 - The RabbitMQ command-line admin is installed in /usr/local/bin/rabbitmqadmin

+The license is MIT.
+Have fun with it.